LabC8/T208/README.md

 # Control script for Geekworm T208 UPS for Jatson Nano.

 ## 1 Introduction
-The script periodecly checks if [Geekworm T208](https://wiki.geekworm.com/T208) is plugged to the mains, and it's battary capacity and voltage.
+The script periodecly checks if [Geekworm T208](https://wiki.geekworm.com/T208) is plugged to the mains, and it's battery capacity and voltage.
-The script turns off power of Jetson when T208 battary capacity reaches setting low level and it lost a power outage.
+The script turns off power of Jetson when T208 battery capacity reaches setting low level and it lost a power outage.
 Information about the state of device, if necessary, available by UDP.
 Simple script to control by UDP located in this repository and named *udp_client.py*

-Some functions were get from [Geekworm T208 Software page](https://wiki.geekworm.com/T208-Software).
+Some functions were taken from [Geekworm T208 Software page](https://wiki.geekworm.com/T208-Software).
 Strongly recommended to read the webpage before using this script.

 ## 2 Installation
 To install and use our script let's follow the next steps: